burlachenkok/exploring-python3/python_details.md

 ```

 To inspect the name defined in module `my` you should use the built-in function `dir()` e.g. in the following way `dir(my)`.
 It is used to find out which names a module defines.

-In some sense, Python module files are files written with Python source code.
-When the Python module is executed as a script.

-There are only two differences from code execution if comparing the launching script of the module and importing the module.

-1. During launching the module the code in the module will be executed, just as if you imported it, but with the __name__ set to "__main__".
-The part of the code for executing the script in the module typically has the following condition:
-    ```python
-    if __name__ == "__main__":
-        pass
-    ```
-  It provides means to distinguish behavior when the script is used for execution logic, rather than be a facade interface to some functionality.

-2. When you launch Python scripts if all is OK in OS and you have enough privileges inside OS then the script will be launched and executed.
-However, the `import` statement (by default) is executed only once per Python session.
-See Also [Module Reloading](#module-reloading).
+When you launch any Python scripts if all is OK in OS and you have enough privileges inside OS then the script will be launched and executed.
+However, it is important to mention that the `import` statement (by default) is executed only once per Python session.
+If you really want to reload the module (e.g. because source code has been changed and you don't want to relaunch application) please consulate  [Module Reloading] (#module-reloading).

 ### Packages
+### Packages
 Packages are a way of structuring Python's module namespace by using "dotted module names".
-Firstly you should have source code files with modules.
+Firstly, you should have several source code files with modules.
 To group these modules into the package you should place modules in one directory and create file `__init__.py` in this directory.
 The `__init__.py` files are required to make Python treat directories containing the file as packages.
 This prevents directories with a common name, such as string, from unintentionally hiding valid modules that occur later on the module search path.
 In the simplest case, `__init__.py` can just be an empty file, but it can also execute the initialization code for the package or set the `__all__` variable.

 If execute code:
 ```python
 from package_name.module_name import *
 ```

-Then `__all__` variables define the index of modules.
+The `__all__` variable defines the modules that you should import to a client who requested an [import wildcard form](https://docs.python.org/3/tutorial/modules.html?highlight=__all__#importing-from-a-package).

 ### Reference between modules and packages

-To use intra-package references imports use leading dots to indicate the current and parent packages involved in the relative import.
+There is a specific way to use relative addressing schemas between modules via intra-package reference schema.
+The intra-package reference imports use leading dots to indicate the current and parent packages involved in the relative import.

 Relative imports are based on the name of the current module.
 A single dot means that the module or package referenced is in the same directory as the current location:
 ```python
 from . import echo
 ```